Guide

 The Anchor

-Dexter Cider Mill is the oldest continuously operating cider mill in Michigan, established in 1886 along the Huron River.
-Only three families have owned it in all that time.
-The operation is straightforward: an authentic oak press turns local apples into unpasteurized cider, and a fryer turns dough into hot donuts.
-That's the core of it.
-The cider is unfiltered, tart, and tastes like fall smells.
-The donuts are best eaten within thirty seconds of leaving the bag, standing in the parking lot with cider in your other hand, looking at the river.
-There is no better version of this experience in the state.
-The mill is seasonal — plan accordingly.
+Dexter Cider Mill (3685 Central St) is the oldest continuously operating cider mill in Michigan, pressing since 1886.
+Only three families have owned it in 140 years.
+An authentic oak press turns local apples into unpasteurized cider, and a fryer turns dough into hot donuts.
+That's the whole operation.
+The cider is unfiltered and tart in a way that makes the pasteurized jug at Meijer taste like apple-scented water.
+Donuts are best eaten within thirty seconds of leaving the bag, standing in the parking lot with cider in your other hand, looking at the river.
+The 2025 season ran late August through the day before Thanksgiving, Wednesday through Sunday, 8 a.m. to 5 p.m.
+Plan your trip around the calendar.

 Downtown Dining

-The stretch of Main Street and the surrounding blocks in Dexter hold more good food than a town this size has any right to claim.
-You can walk from one end to the other in five minutes, which means you can eat at one place and drink at another without moving your car.
+The stretch of Main Street and the surrounding blocks hold more good food than a town this size has any right to claim.
+You can walk from one end to the other in five minutes, which means dinner at one place and drinks at another without moving your car.

-42 North Social House (7954 Ann Arbor St) is the most ambitious restaurant in Dexter, and it delivers on the ambition.
-Owners Andy Copp and Jamie Schmunk operate a scratch kitchen out of a 19th-century Arts and Crafts farmhouse.
-The building alone is worth the visit, though the food makes its own case.
-The menu leans local and seasonal.
-The scallops with guajillo chile and white cheddar grit cakes ($34.99) have a heat and richness that balance each other well.
-The butcher's burger, a blend of brisket, short rib, chuck, and Wagyu ribeye for $17.99, is one of the better burgers in Washtenaw County, and we don't say that lightly.
-Roughly 100 seats inside plus a patio when the weather cooperates.
+42 North Social House (7954 Ann Arbor St) is the most ambitious restaurant in Dexter.
+Owners Andy Copp and Jamie Schmunk run a scratch kitchen out of a 19th-century Arts and Crafts farmhouse that previously housed the Fillmore Bar & Grill.
+The building alone makes the trip.
+The menu is seasonal and locally driven, changing with the calendar.
+Scallops with guajillo chile and white cheddar grit cakes ($34.99) balance heat and richness well.
+The butcher's burger (brisket, short rib, chuck, and Wagyu ribeye for $17.99) is one of the better burgers in Washtenaw County.
+Social hour runs weekdays 4 to 6 p.m. with small plates and drinks.
+About 100 seats inside, plus a patio when the weather cooperates.

-Raterman Bread Haus & Bistro (8080 Grand St) bakes German-style sourdough bread with the rigor that the tradition demands.
+Raterman Bread Haus & Bistro (8080 Grand St) bakes German-style sourdough with the rigor the tradition demands.
 Everything is 100 percent sourdough.
-No commercial yeast in sight.
-Nine or more varieties rotate through the case on any given day, alongside Bavarian soft pretzels that have the proper chew and salt crust.
-The bistro side offers handcrafted pizzas and sandwiches built on the bread.
-The operation runs near-zero waste, composting kitchen scraps back into the cycle.
-It is the kind of bakery that makes you reconsider what you've been settling for at the grocery store.
+No commercial yeast.
+Nine or more varieties rotate through the case on any given day, alongside Bavarian soft pretzels with the proper chew and salt crust.
+On the bistro side, pizzas and sandwiches are built on the bread.
+The kitchen runs near-zero waste, composting scraps back into the cycle.
+Buy a loaf, and your grocery store bread will disappoint you for a week.

-Dexter Brunch House (8124 Main St) opened in February 2025 under owners Enzo and Nela Shahinllari, and it has already become the morning anchor downtown.
-Everything is made from scratch.
+Dexter Brunch House (8124 Main St) opened in February 2025 under owners Enzo and Nela Shahinllari, and a year in, it has settled into its role as the morning anchor downtown.
+Everything is made from scratch: sausage gravy, fresh-squeezed orange juice, espresso pulled in-house.
 No Sysco pancake mix, no pre-fab hollandaise.
-It's a breakfast-and-lunch operation, which means the kitchen puts all its energy into the meals that most restaurants treat as an afterthought.
+A breakfast-and-lunch operation, which means the kitchen puts all its energy into the meals that get the least attention at full-service places.

-Chela's (7065 Dexter Ann Arbor Rd) serves Mexico City-style tacos and margaritas in a space just outside the downtown core.
-The tacos are built on good tortillas with fillings that have actual seasoning.
-The margaritas are made with fresh citrus.
-It's casual, it's fast, and it fills a lane that Dexter would otherwise be missing entirely.
+Chela's (7065 Dexter Ann Arbor Rd) serves Mexico City-style tacos and margaritas just outside the downtown core.
+Tacos are built on good tortillas with fillings that have actual seasoning.
+Margaritas use fresh citrus.
+Casual, fast, and it fills a lane Dexter would otherwise be missing.

 The Brewery Row

-Dexter has three distinct places to drink craft beer within a few blocks of each other, which is remarkable for a town this size.
+Dexter has three distinct places to drink craft beer within a few blocks of each other.
+For a town of 4,500, that's an embarrassment of riches.

 Jolly Pumpkin Artisan Ales (2319 Bishop Cr E) is the country's first all-sour, oak-aged brewery, founded by Ron Jeffries in 2004.
 The Dexter location opened in 2014, and Chef Maggie Long runs the kitchen.
-The sour ales are crafted on-premise and represent some of the most distinctive brewing in Michigan.
-Tart, complex, barrel-aged with patience.
+The sour ales are crafted on-premise: tart, complex, barrel-aged with patience.
 The food program keeps pace: wood-fired pizzas, shareable plates, and a menu that respects the beer without trying to upstage it.
-If you only know Jolly Pumpkin from the Ann Arbor location, the Dexter outpost is worth the trip for the setting alone.
+If you only know Jolly Pumpkin from the Ann Arbor location on South Main, make the drive for the setting alone.

 Erratic Ale Co.
 (8080 Grand St) is a family-owned nanobrewery and coffee cafe run by Brian Schroeder, who brings more than 20 years of brewing experience to a small-batch operation.
-The taproom is near the Border to Border Trail, which makes it a natural stop for cyclists and hikers.
-Dogs are welcome.
-Live music comes through weekly.
-The coffee program means you can stop in morning or afternoon without needing a reason to drink beer, though the beer gives you one.
+Tucked near the Border to Border Trail, it's a natural stop for cyclists and hikers.
+Dogs welcome.
+Live music weekly.
+The coffee program (open at 7 a.m.
+Tuesday through Saturday) means you can stop in without needing a reason to drink beer, though the beer gives you one.

-The Beer Grotto (8059 Main St) takes a different approach entirely.
+The Beer Grotto (8059 Main St) takes a different approach.
 Rather than brewing its own, it curates 48 rotating beers on draft and 24 boutique wines on tap, served through tasting pods that let you sample before committing.
-It's a good place to drink your way through what Michigan breweries are doing right now without leaving Dexter.
+A good place to drink your way through what Michigan breweries are doing right now without leaving Dexter.

 Coffee and Sweets

 Joe and Rosie Coffee (8074 Main St) has been downtown since November 2010.
-The name is a blend of "cup of Joe" and "Rosie Lee," which is Cockney rhyming slang for tea, a small detail that tells you the owners think about what they're doing.
-The espresso drinks are well-pulled, the soups and sandwiches give you a reason to stay for lunch, and the space functions as the kind of neighborhood gathering spot that every small town needs and few actually have.
+The name blends "cup of Joe" with "Rosie Lee," Cockney rhyming slang for tea.
+The espresso drinks are well-pulled, the soups and sandwiches give you a reason to stay for lunch, and the space functions as the kind of neighborhood gathering spot every small town needs and few actually have.

 Dexter Creamery (8106 Main St) scoops 38 flavors of MOO-ville Ice Cream, which the North American Ice Cream Association has named the best in the nation.
 Seventeen soft-serve flavors round out the menu.
-It is exactly the place you want to end up on a summer evening after walking downtown.
+Exactly where you want to end up on a summer evening after walking downtown.

 The Farm

 Zingerman's Cornman Farms (8540 Island Lake Rd) is a 27-acre working farm and event space a few minutes outside town.
 The farmhouse dates to 1834.
-Chef Kieron brings a resume that includes cooking for the British Royal Family, three U.S. Presidents, and at Michelin three-star kitchens.
+Chef Kieron brings a resume that includes cooking for the British Royal Family, three U.S. Presidents, and Michelin three-star kitchens.
 Those credentials would be easy to dismiss as name-dropping if the food didn't back them up.
 Cornman is part of the broader Zingerman's Community of Businesses, which means the sourcing philosophy and quality standards are built into the operation.
-The farm hosts events and dinners that are worth watching for.
+Watch for their farm dinners and seasonal events.

 Dexter is 15 minutes west of Ann Arbor via Dexter-Ann Arbor Road or I-94.
 Most downtown restaurants and bars are within walking distance of each other along Main Street and Grand Street.
-The Dexter Cider Mill is seasonal, so check hours before you go.
+The Dexter Cider Mill is seasonal (late August through Thanksgiving), so check hours before you go.
+Ziggi's Coffee is on the Dexter-Ann Arbor Road corridor for drive-through caffeine on the way in or out.